 Acute coronary syndrome (ACS) refers to a spectrum of acute myocardial ischemia and/or infarction.
-Unstable angina and non-ST-elevation MI (NSTEMI) represent a continuum of pathology, differing mainly by the presence of markers of myocardial damage in NSTEMI.
+Classically ACS has been divided into three clinical categories according to the presence or absence of ST-segment elevation on the initial ECG, together with measurement of myocardial biomarkers, such as troponin or creatine kinase.
+In ST-elevation myocardial infarction (STEMI) the ECG shows persistent ST-segment elevation in two or more anatomically contiguous leads.
+Unstable angina and non-ST-elevation myocardial infarction (NSTEMI) represent a continuum of pathology, differing mainly by the presence of markers of myocardial damage in NSTEMI.
 Therefore some guidelines have grouped unstable angina and NSTEMI as “non-ST-elevation acute coronary syndromes”.

-New ST-segment depression or T-wave inversion with elevated CK-MB or troponin suggests NSTEMI.
-The distinction from UA is based on cardiac biomarkers, which in NSTEMI may be raised several hours after presentation.
+Non-ST-elevation myocardial infarction (NSTEMI) is an acute ischemic event causing myocyte necrosis.
+The ECG may show ST-segment depression, transient ST-segment elevation, or T-wave inversion; however, it may also be normal or show non-specific changes.
+The distinction from unstable angina (UA) is based on cardiac biomarkers; these are elevated at presentation or after several hours in NSTEMI, but are normal on serial measurement in UA.
 Treatment is directed toward relief of ischemia, prevention of further thrombosis or embolism, and stabilization of hemodynamic status, followed by early risk stratification for further treatment.

-STEMI is characterized by ST segment elevation or new left bundle branch block (LBBB).
-Cardiac biomarkers will be elevated.
+ST-elevation myocardial infarction (STEMI) is suspected when a patient presents with a consistent clinical history and the ECG shows persistent (>20 minutes) ST-segment elevation in two or more anatomically contiguous leads, or new left bundle branch block.
+Cardiac biomarkers are elevated.
 Immediate and prompt revascularization with percutaneous coronary intervention within 90 minutes of first presentation, or thrombolysis within 12 hours of symptom onset, can prevent or decrease myocardial damage and decrease morbidity and mortality by preventing acute complications. [ ]

 BMJ Publishing Group